Pravinrathod3/Code-Shef-Problem/README.md

-ALL Code Shef starting from difficulty 1000
+ALL Code Shef Problem starting from difficulty 1000